 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant visible defects noted.
-The plumbing and fittings appear of copper/PVC piping where seen and appeared in serviceable condition but were not tested.
+The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.

 Heating and hot water

-Repair category 2
+Repair category 1

-Notes The central heating boiler is of an age where future repair/replacement should be anticipated.
-The system was not tested at the time of inspection and will require ongoing and regular servicing.
-It would be good practice to obtain a record of the service history for the boiler.
+Notes The central heating system was not tested at the time of inspection and will require ongoing and regular servicing.
+It would be good practice to obtain a record of the service history for the boiler and any associated warranty documents.
+Gas central heating systems should be maintained on an annual basis by a gas safe registered engineer.

 Drainage

 Repair category 1

-Notes There was no surface evidence to suggest the system was choked or leaking.
+Notes There was no evidence to suggest the system is choked or leaking.